bayareawebpro/laravel-micro.js/README.md

 # laravel-micro.js
-A Laravel inspired IOC Container for javascript applications that provides dependency injection and a familiar  design that encourages you to use object oriented principals in your frontend application.
+A Laravel inspired IOC Container for javascript applications that provides dependency injection and a familiar  design that encourages you to use object oriented principles in your frontend application.

 `LaravelMicro.js (~28.7 kB)`